AristotleKandylas/GIS-NER-ADS-Thesis-Code/README.md

 ---
 ## :clipboard: **Dataset**

-As the **dataset** used in this research, was provided by the <a href="https://github.com/quangis" target = "_blank"> QuAnGIS research group</a>, and no consent was obtained to share it publicly, I am unable to share the dataset in this repository.
+As the **dataset** used in this research, was provided by the <a href="https://github.com/quangis" target = "_blank"> QuAnGIS research group</a>, and no consent was obtained to share it publicly, I am unable to share the dataset with the geoanalytical questions, in this repository.

 ---